Backbase/stream-services/.github/pull_request_template.md

 <!--
   Please review the requirements for each checkbox, and check them off (change "[ ]" to "[x]") as you verify that they are complete.

+  Add N/A to the task if they are not relevant to the current PR(validation will be skipped). e.g. [ ] My changes are adequately tested ~ N/A
 -->

  - [ ] I made sure, I read [CONTRIBUTING.md](CONTRIBUTING.md) to put right branch prefix as per my need.